Skip to content

 Unclouding

 The most resolute way of securing data in the cloud is to remove it from the cloud.
-In 2019, 48% of respon-dents had moved or were planning to move sensitive data back on premises.
-In 2020, despite the surge in cloud adoption due to the need to support remote work, this figure increased to 62%.
+48% of respon-dents had moved or were planning to move sensitive data back on premises.
+Despite the surge in cloud adoption due to the need to support remote work, this figure increased to 62%.
 This year, it grew to 66%.

 Paradoxically, 78% of respondents are satisfied with their organization’s cloud security— but 66% have already moved sensitive data back on premises or plan to do so.
 Plus, 20% of organizations simply don’t store any sensitive information in the cloud.